ianmeinert/fastapi/README.md

 This is web application is developed using a Svelte client framework, deployed using Axios.
 It communicated with a Python API, built on FastAPI, deployed with Uvicorn.

 ## Backend Deployment
-Plans are in place to implement a datastore of some sort.
-But for a working case, the data is currently stored in the python script itself.
+Plans are in place to implement a relational database of some sort.
+But for a working case, the data is currently stored a json formatted file.

 ### Requirements
 * [Python 3](https://www.python.org/)